STAR MAP * EGYPT * SPAETH

 Apart from the analysis: A possible relation to Moses?

-The actual analysis of the Senmut star map follows its own objective purpose: to be concerned only with the very dating of the ancient Egyptian star map - and without any dependence of however the result could be used in other connections.
+The earlier mentioned analysis of the Senmut star map carried out by Ove von Spaeth follows its own objective purpose: to be concerned only with the very dating of the ancient Egyptian star map - and without any dependence of how the result could be used in other connections.

 Apart from this investigation, - by a totally separated research - the many data on the Senmut map have interesting perspectives: - The precise astronomical dating of the star map implying an enhanced concept of the chronology, which will also contribute to the new orientating research on the historical Moses as presented (cf. Ove von Spaeth's book-series).